avaneev/prvhash/README.md

 to produce quality hashes for any required hash length.

 How does it work?
-First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with entropy, or uniformly-random sequences of bits.
+First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or uniformly-random sequences of bits.
 The current "expression" of system's overall internal entropy (which is almost uniformly-random with a few anomalies) - the `Seed` - gets multiplied ("smeared") by a supportive